-So, what is the question?
-He just put there thanks!
-So, what is your guestion?
+He just stops with the word thanks!
+So, what is your question?
 No!
 No!
-This description is okay but do you have any question?
+This description is okay, but do you have any question?
 This is what you have described and is it that you want to ask - is this right or wrong?
-Ha-ha.... so that is the question, Okay.
-You see the problem with meditation is - don't try to ask right or wrong?
-Initially you can do that, because it's not easy to understand, but after a while, it is not advisable because when you start to ask right or wrong, what does it mean?
-You are seeking an answer to the question that you don't understand.
-Means you yourself don't want to investigate, you yourself don't want to understand, you just want people to tell you - what to do and then you believe the answer, and you try to apply that answer in your meditation.
+Ha-ha.... so that is the question.

+Okay.
+You see, the problem with meditation is - do not try to ask, 'is this right or wrong?'
+Initially you can do that, because it is not easy to understand, but after a while, it is not advisable because when you start to ask right or wrong, what does it mean?
+You are seeking an answer to the question that you do not understand.
+Which means you yourself do not want to investigate, you yourself do not want to understand, you just want people to tell you - what to do and then you believe the answer, and you try to apply that answer in your meditation.
 That is where a lot of 'meditators' get caught.
-Understand or not?
-That is why a lot of these so called meditators/cultivators cannot really develop the understanding themselves because after the question and after I had answered they will ask again: - "So Bro.
+Do you understand?
+That is the reason why a lot of these so-called meditators or cultivators cannot really develop the understanding themselves because after the question and after I had answered they will ask again: - "So Bro.
 Teoh, what must I do?"
 You just want an answer because you just want people to teach you what to do.
 How can you develop your meditation?
-I always said, - one very important essence of the cultivation is to develop the understanding of what is meditation?
-That is 'you must meditate with understanding'...remember?
-That's how you get yourself back on track, understand or not?
-Otherwise, if you continue to do this, you will find that it is very difficult for you all to progress in your meditation.
+I always said, - an important essence of cultivation is to develop the understanding of what is meditation?
+That is 'you must meditate with understanding'...can you remember?
+That is how you get yourself back on track, otherwise, if you continue to do this, you will find that it is rather difficult for you all to progress in your meditation.

-And the Buddha said, don't believe even what he said; whatever he shared with you, or explained to you or proclaimed to you, you must investigate into it, like what he told the kalamas.
-You must find out and understand, and then you will know what to do.
-Otherwise, it is not your understanding.
-You only think you know because 'the teacher says so' or 'somebody says so', then you gullibly follow and do.
+And the Buddha said, do not believe even what he said; whatever he shared with you, or explained to you or proclaimed to you, you must investigate into it, just like what he told the kalamas in the Kalamas sutta.
+You must find out and develop the understanding first, then you will know what to do.
+Otherwise, it is not your own understanding.
+You only think you know because 'the teacher says so' or 'somebody says so', then you gullibly follow the instructions and do without understanding.

 When people ask you why you do like that?
-You answer - 'Bro Teoh said so'; or 'the Buddha said so.'
-It means you don't understand, - so it is very difficult for you to progress.
-For when you do without understanding, you become gullible, you just follow instruction.
-So what is important is no need to know right or wrong, just ask yourself a very basic question and go back to the fundamentals and inquiry, "why am I here for?"
+You will answer - 'Bro Teoh said so'; or 'the Buddha said so.'
+It means you do not understand, - so it is difficult for you to progress.
+For when you do without understanding, you become gullible because you just follow instruction.
+So, what is important is no need to know right or wrong, just ask yourself a basic question and go back to the fundamentals and inquire, "why am I here?"